Art at the Port

 Tidal Columns at Brannan Street Wharf

 The tidal columns rise and fall with the bay tide.
 The stripes on the top of the columns indicate the height of the tide in feet.
 Columns move throughout the day with the natural high and low tides.
 Extreme tides can swing by more than eight feet from high to low.
-Read more about the Tidal Columns.
+Installed in 2013.

 sea_change_sb_park.jpg